bw2/bw2.github.io/2022-05-06-STR-truth-set.md

 Here, we describe a new genome-wide STR truth set based on the Synthetic Diploid Bechmark (SynDip) [[Li 2018](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6341484/)].
 The result is ~145k accurate STR genotypes in a single human sample (CHM1-CHM13) with publicly available short-read sequencing data.

-In addition to tool evaluations, I use this truth set to explore several interesting questions about STRs in general:
+In addition to tool evaluations, we can use this truth set to explore some interesting questions about STRs in general, such as:
 - what is the distribution of STR variants in the human genome (ie. motif sizes, lengths, percent multiallelic, etc.)?
 - how well do the existing catalogs of STR loci capture these variants?
 - how many STR variants are novel relative to the hg38 reference (ie. different motif or locus)?
 - can we predict which loci are more likely to be mutated based on their sequence and reference context?

 *NOTE*: STRs are traditionally defined as repeating motifs that are between 1 to 6bp long.
-For this truth set we exclude 1bp (homopolymer) repeats since they are uniquely error-prone, but include motifs longer than 6bp so that users can choose to include them in their analyses.
+For this truth set we exclude 1bp (homopolymer) repeats since they are uniquely error-prone, but include motifs longer than 6bp, allowing users to decide whether to include these in their analyses.

 ---

 ### Defining the STR truth set

 To generate an STR truth set, we start with the Synthetic Diploid Benchmark (SynDip) [[Li 2018](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6341484/)].
 This unique dataset uses haploid PacBio assemblies to identify all variants in the CHM1-CHM13 synthetic diploid sample.
-Because these variants are based on alignment of haploid assemblies (rather than individual reads) to the reference genome, the SynDip variants are more reliable than those produced by short-read or even ordinary long-read pipelines.
+Because these variants are based on alignments of haploid assemblies (rather than individual reads) to the reference genome, the SynDip variants are more reliable than those produced by short-read or even ordinary long-read pipelines.

 Of the 4.1 million high-confidence variants in the [SynDip VCF](https://github.com/lh3/CHM-eval), 259k (6.3%) are insertions and 249k (6.1%) are deletions.
-To create the STR truth set, we filter these insertions and deletions to the subset that represents STR expansions or contractions as follows:
+To create the STR truth set, we filter these insertions and deletions to the subset that represent STR expansions or contractions with the following steps:

 <table>
    <tr>
       <th> </th>
-      <th>Filter Step</th>
+      <th>Filtering Step</th>
       <th nowrap># of Variants<br />That Passed</th>
       <th nowrap align="right">%</th>
    </tr>